jlperona/bart-hourly-dataset-parser/README.md

 # bart-hourly-dataset-parser

 Parses San Francisco BART hourly origin-destination data into graph files.
+For a Shiny app that is heavily based on this, see [`bart-passenger-heatmap`](https://github.com/jlperona/bart-passenger-heatmap).

 ## Background

 ### Reasoning

-This script is designed to parse BART hourly origin-destination files, and output graph files.
+This script is designed to parse BART hourly origin-destination files and output weighted graph files.
 Parsing these into graph files is useful for visualizing the BART network, due to the differing edge weights.
 The origin-destination data is provided on [their website](https://www.bart.gov/about/reports/ridership), available starting from 2011-01-01.